 (c) Errors due to the signal-processing system: Because a cloud base is generally diffuse and varies greatly in time and distance, complex algorithms have been developed to estimate a representative cloud-base height from the returned cloud signal.
 In conditions of fog (with or without cloud above) and during precipitation, serious errors can be generated.
 Thus, it is important to have an awareness of visibility and precipitation conditions to assess the value of ceilometer information.
 In conditions of well-defined stratiform cloud (for example, low stratocumulus), measurement errors are controlled solely by the cloud threshold algorithms and can be assumed to be consistent for a particular make of ceilometer;

 (d) Measurement range: Due to the limited power available from the laser, reflected radiation from high altitudes may have such low intensity that it cannot be detected.
 Therefore, cloud-base height from cirrus clouds may not always be observed.

+(e) Incorrect cloud base detections can be caused by instrument noise.
+Aerosol and moist atmospheric layers can also trigger incorrect cloud base detections.
+Overpassing airplanes and birds, overhanging vegetation, and snow caps on the ceilometer hood can generate faulty cloud base detections.

-In operational use and conditions of uniform cloud base, laser ceilometer measurements can be compared routinely with pilot balloon ascents, aircraft measurements and, at night, with cloud searchlight measurements.
+In operational use and conditions of uniform cloud base, laser ceilometer measurements can be compared routinely with pilot balloon ascents, aircraft measurements, visibility measurements at various altitudes up a mast or the height up to which a tower can be discerned from a camera image, and at night with cloud searchlight measurements.

 Intercomparisons of laser ceilometers of different manufacturers have been carried out extensively.
 During the WMO International Ceilometer Intercomparison (WMO, 1988), for example, several designs of ceilometer were intercompared and comparisons made with rotating-beam ceilometers and pilot-balloon observations.
 The international intercomparison revealed that, using current technology, laser ceilometers provided the most accurate, reliable and efficient means of measuring cloud-base height from the ground when compared with alternative equipment.

 15.4.1.4 Calibration and maintenance

 Most laser ceilometers are provided with a built-in capability to monitor transmitted output power and guard against serious timing errors.
 Calibration checks are normally confined to checking both the master oscillator frequency and stability, using external high-quality frequency standards and the output power of the transmitter.
 Calibration may also be performed by intercomparison (WMO, 1988).
 Pointing the ceilometer to a target at a known distance (for example, a tower) can be used to confirm the distance measurement of the instrument.
 Routine maintenance consists typically of cleaning the exposed optics and external covers and of replacing air filters when cooling blowers are provided.

+Calibration checks and routine maintenance or troubleshooting should be carried out in accordance with the manufacturer’s recommendations.
+Most laser ceilometers have built-in diagnostic capability to identify common faults.
+It is recommended that maintenance routines or troubleshooting should only be undertaken by suitably trained personnel, as hazardous voltages may be present and the laser may cause eye damage if viewed inappropriately.
+Normally, little maintenance will be necessary beyond cleaning of optical surfaces and replacement of cooling fan dust filters.

+The range calibration may be checked in the field by comparison with cloud heights obtained using an alternative method.
+If cloud is not present, it is possible to point the instrument towards a solid target at a known distance.
+This may need to be located several hundred metres away, beyond the minimum range limit of the ceilometer.
+Extreme care must be taken to prevent accidental exposure to the laser beam by persons beyond the target.

 15.4.2 Using a rotating beam